ENCODE-DCC/google-sheet-metadata-submitter/README.md

 Go to `ENCODE` - `Authorize`.
 Credentials entered here will be shared for all sheets in the whole spreadsheet, but **NOT SHARED WITH OTHERS EVEN WHEN THEY MAKE A COPY OF YOUR SPREADSHEET**.

+## Set endpoints

+Set endpoint for WRITE actions.
+Go to `ENCODE` - `Set endpoint for WRITE actions`.
+The endpoint for WRITE actions is set as the test server (`https://test.encodedcc.org`) by default.

 ## Set a profile name

 Go to `ENCODE` - `Set profile name` and enter a valid profile name.
 A profile name in snakecase or capitalized CamelCase are allowed.
 For example, `experiment`, `Expertiment`, `biosample_type` and `BiosampleType`.
 Such profile name should be set for each sheet.

 ## Check your current profile